Carousel Mall

-The Carousel Mall, also known as Central City Mall, was a mixed-use two-story shopping mall located in San Bernardino, California, along the city's former main downtown street.
+Carousel Mall was a mixed-use two-story shopping mall in San Bernardino, California, along the city's main downtown street.
+It opened as Central City Mall in 1972, and was renovated and renamed in 1991.
+It closed in 2017, and was demolished in 2023.

 History

 As Central City Mall (1972–1991)

 Originally opened on October 11, 1972 as Central City Mall, with two stories, 52 stores, and 3 major anchor stores, JCPenney, Montgomery Ward, and The Harris Company, which has been at its location since 1927.
 The idea of the mall was for an urban renewal project for the downtown district of San Bernardino.
 Central City Mall was to be the first big step in revitalizing the city.
 It was built adjacent to 3rd Street which was the retail district at that time in San Bernardino.
 Two years after it opened, the city made a plan that called for a long list of ideas and projects that never happened, including an aerial monorail tramway, a new commerce building, a fourth anchor store for the mall, and a Central City park.

 During the late 1970s, the mall already started to encounter problems.
 One of the mall's largest challenges were the local gangs that used the mall as a gathering place.
 It was also due to lack of organization from the mall changing hands with different management companies as well as city leaders who had a financial interest in the success of the mall.
 These problems continued into and in the late 1980s, and the developers made a new revitalization plan to renovate the mall to attract more people.